Chester County assistance programs.

 Friends Association operates shelter as well as eviction prevention services.
 The main programs include the following.

 Center in the Park has counselors that can help people look into programs and resources to address financial needs, such as heating or utility bills.
 Free advice is provided to the low income in an effort to assist them with making it through a difficult period.
 A focus is on seniors and retirees.
 Dial (215) 848-7722 to speak to a specialist, or continue with Center in the Park assistance programs.

 Non-profit holiday and Christmas assistance programs are available for families that are struggling.
 Many children and seniors receive free gifts and meals.
 In some cases, the entire family can be supported with food, gifts, and toys that are collected from Chester County wide donations.
 Learn more on free Christmas help in Chester County and Philadelphia area.

 Chester County Assistance Office of Public Welfare is located at 100 James Buchanan Dr, Thorndale, PA, 19372.
 Call (610) 466 – 1000.
 An extensive array of assistance and public aid is offered to low income families, the unemployed, and others.
 Examples include SNAP Food Stamps, Child Support Services, Health Care/Medical Assistance, Cash Assistance/Employment Training, Heating Assistance/LIHEAP, and Senior Programs.
 They also offer a form of funeral assistance to low income families.

-Society of Saint Vincent is made up of churches that support a limited portion of the county.
+There is a charity organization made up of churches that support a limited portion of the county.
 The organization operates a thrift store and food pantries for basic needs.
 There may be free food, Christmas meals, and basic supplies from the charity centers.

 Other aid may be offered too, but it is much limited.
 This includes applications for government grants for back rent, heating bills, or security deposits.
 Much of the support will also include case management and advice for clients on addressing the crisis.
 More on Chester County church programs.